telvarost/GameplayEssentials-StationAPI/README.md

 * Allow trapdoors to be placed without support
 * Change jack-o'-lantern recipe to be shapeless
 * Change stairs recipe output (output: 1-16, default: 4)
+  * Requires StationAPI to be installed
 * Change trapdoor recipe output (output: 1-8, default: 2)
+  * Requires StationAPI to be installed
 * Add ability to equip/swap pieces of armor with `right-click`

 ## Installation using Prism Launcher

 1. Download an instance of Babric for Prism Launcher: https://github.com/babric/prism-instance
-2. Install Java 17, set the instance to use it, and disable compatibility checks on the instance: https://adoptium.net/temurin/releases/
+2. Install Java 17 and set the instance to use it: https://adoptium.net/temurin/releases/
-3. Add StationAPI to the mod folder for the instance: https://modrinth.com/mod/stationapi
+3. Add GlassConfigAPI 3.0.2+ to the mod folder for the instance: https://modrinth.com/mod/glass-config-api
-4. (Optional) Add Mod Menu to the mod folder for the instance: https://modrinth.com/mod/modmenu-beta
+4. Add Glass Networking to the mod folder for the instance: https://modrinth.com/mod/glass-networking
-5. (Optional) Add GlassConfigAPI 3.0+ to the mod folder for the instance: https://modrinth.com/mod/glass-config-api
+5. (Optional) Add StationAPI to the mod folder for the instance: https://modrinth.com/mod/stationapi
+6. (Optional) Add Mod Menu to the mod folder for the instance: https://modrinth.com/mod/modmenu-beta
-6. Add this mod to the mod folder for the instance: https://github.com/telvarost/GameplayEssentials-StationAPI/releases
+7. Add this mod to the mod folder for the instance: https://github.com/telvarost/GameplayEssentials-StationAPI/releases
-7. Run and enjoy! 👍
+8. Run and enjoy! 👍

 ## Feedback